 Consistent with the University of South Carolina's mission as a major research university committed to high quality graduate instruction, the university reviews scholarly and graduate teaching performance on a periodic basis to assure that each member of the Graduate Faculty continues to satisfy the unit's criteria for Graduate Faculty membership.
-Units shall establish procedures and criteria for review and retention of membership on the Graduate School faculty.
-Such procedures and criteria must be approved by the Graduate Dean in consultation with the Graduate Council.
+Units shall establish procedures and criteria for review and retention of membership on the Graduate Faculty.
+Such procedures and criteria must be approved by the dean of Graduate Studies in consultation with the Graduate Council.
 Retention reviews shall coincide with third-year reviews, tenure and promotion reviews, and post-tenure reviews.
-Review of chaired professorships, department chairs, and deans for retention on the Graduate School faculty shall coincide with their normal periodic reviews.
+Review of chaired professorships, department chairs, and deans for retention on the Graduate Faculty shall coincide with their normal periodic reviews.

-Regular members of the Graduate School faculty shall be retained on the Graduate School faculty unless they are judged by their peers, in a manner consistent with unit procedures and criteria, to be performing unsatisfactorily in terms of graduate teaching or research.
+Regular members of the Graduate Faculty shall be retained on the Graduate Faculty unless they are judged by their peers, in a manner consistent with unit procedures and criteria, to be performing unsatisfactorily in terms of graduate teaching or research.
 A faculty member who is evaluated as unsatisfactory in graduate teaching or research by his or her unit may submit a letter of appeal to the unit requesting reconsideration.
-Upon receipt of an evaluation of unsatisfactory performance from the unit, the decision to retain or deny the request for retention on the Graduate School Faculty rests with the Graduate Dean in consultation with the Graduate Council.
+Upon receipt of an evaluation of unsatisfactory performance from the unit, the decision to retain or deny the request for retention on the Graduate Faculty rests with the dean of Graduate Studies in consultation with the Graduate Council.
 Appeals of such decisions may be made to the Grievance Committee of the Graduate Council.
-Persons who have been denied membership on the Graduate School faculty may reapply annually through the unit's normal procedures.
+Persons who have been denied membership on the Graduate Faculty may reapply annually through the unit's normal procedures.